Japanese yen: Banknotes

 The issuance of yen banknotes began in 1872, two years after the currency was introduced.
 Denominations have ranged from 1 yen to 10,000 yen; since 1984, the lowest-valued banknote is the 1,000 yen note.
 Before and during World War II, various bodies issued banknotes in yen, such as the Ministry of Finance and the Imperial Japanese National Bank.
 The Allied forces also issued some notes shortly after the war.
 Since then, the Bank of Japan has been the exclusive note issuing authority.
 The bank has issued five series after World War II.

 Japan is generally considered a cash-based society, with 38% of payments in Japan made by cash in 2014.
 Possible explanations are that cash payments protect one's privacy, merchants do not have to wait for payment, and it does not carry any negative connotation like credit.

-At present, portraits of people from the Meiji period and later are printed on Japanese bank notes.
+At present, portraits of people from the Meiji period and later are printed on Japanese banknotes.
 The reason for this is that from the viewpoint of preventing forgery, it is desirable to use a precise photograph as an original rather than a painting for a portrait.

-Series E banknotes

 Series E banknotes were introduced in 2004 in ¥1000, ¥5000, and ¥10,000 denominations.
-The EURion constellation pattern is present in the designs.